dustinpfister/blog_posts/_posts/js-getting-started-javascript-console.md

 layout: post
 categories: js
 id: 510
-updated: 2019-07-29 15:35:59
+updated: 2020-07-02 10:50:44
-version: 1.6
+version: 1.7
 ---

-In just about any web browser there is a [javaScript console](https://developers.google.com/web/tools/chrome-devtools/console/javascript).
-This console can be used as a way of getting started with javaScript without installing any additional software beyond the web browser that you all ready have installed on your computer.
-No need to even look into editors and javaScript related plug-ins for such editors, no need for any expensive software or hardware.
-If you are reading this in a modern web browser such as chrome 70 or higher, that is running on top of a modern fully featured traditional desktop operating system such as windows 10, mac OSX or linux, then that is all that is needed.
+In just about any web browser there is a [javaScript console](https://developers.google.com/web/tools/chrome-devtools/console/javascript) to work with for debugging, but also to test out a little javaScript code often.
+You see this console can be used as a way of getting started with javaScript without installing any additional software beyond the web browser that you all ready have installed on your computer.

+So then with the javaScript console with chrome at least there is no need to even look into editors and javaScript related plug-ins for such editors.
+There is no need for any expensive software or hardware, or even to take classes when starring out with javaScript because there is so much great content for free on the open Internet.

+So then if you are reading this in a modern web browser such as chrome 70 or higher, that is running on top of a modern fully featured traditional desktop operating system such as windows 10, mac OSX or Linux, then that is all that is needed.
 So lets start out with the javaScript console as a way to get started learning the javaScript programing language.

 <!-- more -->